mrvnthss/mrvnthss/README.md

 - 👨🏼‍🎓 I'm a mathematician by training and earned my master's degree from the University of Marburg.

-- 🔭 I’m currently working on my master's thesis that's part of the *Mind, Brain and Behavior* program.
-Every now and then, I also spend some time working on [**dobble**](https://github.com/mrvnthss/dobble), a Python package that let's you create your own *Dobble* playing cards!

-- 🌱 I’m learning more about all things related to Machine Learning and Artificial Intelligence.
-I'm currently brushing up on some PyTorch fundamentals by working through the [**PyTorch Basics for Machine Learning**](https://www.edx.org/learn/pytorch/ibm-pytorch-basics-for-machine-learning) MOOC.

 - 📜 If you want to know more about me, you can find my full CV [**here**](https://www.dropbox.com/scl/fi/86llkakf5ivtex6jwwa0a/2024-02-07.pdf?rlkey=4kfyhm0e35qj94dvfa3hbwzod&dl=0).

 <h3 align="left">Connect with me:</h3>